Arba'in pilgrimage

-Significance of Arba'in in Shia Islam
+Significance of Arba'in

 In the Islamic calendar, twentieth of Safar is known as Arba'in, which marks forty days after Ashura, tenth of Muharram.
-In turn, Ashura is the death anniversary of Husayn ibn Ali, grandson of the Islamic prophet Muhammad and the third Shia imam.
+In turn, Ashura is the death anniversary of Husayn, grandson of the Islamic prophet Muhammad and the third Shia Imam.
 Husayn was killed on 10 Muharram 61 AH (10 October 680 CE), alongside most of his male relatives and his small retinue, in the Battle of Karbala against the army of the Umayyad caliph Yazid ibn Mu'awiya, having been surrounded for some days and deprived of the drinking water of the nearby Euphrates river.
 After the battle, women and children in Husayn's camp were taken prisoner and marched to the Umayyad capital Damascus in Syria.
 The battle followed failed negotiations and Husayn's refusal to pledge his allegiance to Yazid, who is often portrayed by Muslim historians as impious and immoral.
 The fight took place in the desert land of Karbala, en route to the nearby Kufa, whose residents had earlier invited Husayn to lead them against Yazid.

-In Shia Islam, Karbala symbolizes the eternal struggle between good and evil, the pinnacle of self-sacrifice, and the ultimate sabotage of Muhammad's prophetic mission.
+Karbala symbolizes the eternal struggle between good and evil, the pinnacle of self-sacrifice, and the ultimate sabotage of Muhammad's prophetic mission.
 Historically, the event served to crystallize the Shia community into a distinct sect and remains an integral part of their religious identity to date.
 Ashura to Arba'in is thus a period of mourning for Shia Muslims, particularly the first ten days of Muharram and Arba'in.
 On the one hand, Shia mourners hope to share in the pain of Husayn to benefit from his intercession on the Day of Judgement.
 On the other, the Shia minority views mourning for Husayn as an act of protest against oppression, and as such a struggle for God (jihad).